oblitum/jekyll-bootstrap/interception.md

 ###Ok then, let’s get to work.

-First, you must download the Interception core installation tool: [install-interception](https://github.com/downloads/oblitum/Interception/install-interception.exe).
+First, you must download and extract the [Interception assets](https://github.com/oblitum/Interception/releases/latest) and then run `install-interception`.
 This tool must be run from an administrator command line (you must run cmd as administrator).
 Just run it without arguments to receive instructions.

-Second, you must link against the Interception library, which is provided [here](https://github.com/downloads/oblitum/Interception/Interception.zip) as a convenient package, or you may build it from [sources](https://github.com/oblitum/Interception).
-Static and dynamic libraries are provided and the x86 version do not depend on the VC10 runtime.
+Second, you must link against the Interception library, which is provided in the assets, or you may build it from [sources](https://github.com/oblitum/Interception).

 Third, you must include interception.h in your applications.